subash-ghub/Restaurant/README.md

 # Restaurant :)
-Developed a website using HTML and CSS for restaurant
+Developed a website using HTML and CSS for restaurant Here the customers can order their foods and reserve tables for them.
 <br>
 <br>
 * Here we have create a website for the restaurant MEHFIL<br>